Linear Thermal Instability of a Condensing Gas-Particle Mixture, with Possible Application to Chondrites and Planetesimals: Linear stability analysis of a fixed background

 \section{Linear stability analysis of a fixed background}

-We assess the linear stability of a gas-particle mixture, where the two species inter-convert through phase changes, and the particles radiate freely to space.
+We assess the linear stability of a gas-particle mixture, where the two species inter-convert through phase changes, are tightly coupled by mutual drag, and the particles radiate freely to space.
+No magnetic fields, conduction/diffusion, viscosity, background velocities including turbulence, are considered.
 We carry out the usual analytic procedure of Fourier analyzing perturbations to a background state.
 Fourier analysis and the derivation of a wave dispersion relation require that the perturbations vary smoothly in space and time, and that the background be in a time-independent equilibrium (so that the linear algebraic perturbation equations used to derive the dispersion relation have constant coefficients).
 As mentioned in \S\ref{sec:intro}, to construct such an equilibrium, we will need to introduce a background heating term into the energy equation, to balance radiative losses from background particles.
 This artifice enables us to analytically survey and explore a wide range of physical behaviors, some of which will hopefully still manifest in more realistic set-ups without background heating.
 We will comment on which effects may be robust and which effects may not be (see \S\ref{subsec:stat_eigen} and \S\ref{subsec:acou_eigen}), and test our assertions against numerical experiments in \S\ref{sec:numexp}.

 The equations governing our fluid mixture are introduced in their most basic form in \S\ref{subsec:mme}.
 The background equilibrium state is described in \S\ref{subsec:back}.
 Linear perturbation equations are derived in \S\ref{subsec:linper}, and solved for eigenfrequencies in \S\ref{subsec:ef} and eigenmodes in \S\ref{subsec:em}.